HasanDnr/public-pages/donate.md

-## Amazon Smile
+### Amazon Smile

 Let's start with something that won't cost you a penny.
 Most people shop at Amazon.
 Well now you can ensure that a portion of every purchase supports MakeSoil's planetary regeneration (at no cost to you!).
 It really does add up, so if you want to do something good for the Planet, please take 2 mins to do this!

-- Step 1. — Set MakeSoil as your charity of choice by clicking <a href="https://smile.amazon.com/ch/82-4769177">here</a>
+_Step 1_ — Set MakeSoil as your charity of choice by clicking <a href="https://smile.amazon.com/ch/82-4769177">here</a>

-- Step 2. — Always remember to start your Amazon shopping from https://smile.amazon.com
+_Step 2_ — Always remember to start your Amazon shopping from https://smile.amazon.com

-- Step 3. — Believe us, no one remembers step two!
+_Step 3_ — Believe us, no one remembers step two!
 Not even us!
 That’s why we ask that you install one of the browser extensions below, so you’ll never have to remember.
 These extensions are very unobtrusive and do not collect any of your data — they only exist for the charitable purpose of redirecting Amazon to Amazon Smile so you don’t have to.

 **Chrome (Desktop / Laptop)**
 - View the “Smile Always” plugin from the <a href="https://chrome.google.com/webstore/detail/smile-always/jgpmhnmjbhgkhpbgelalfpplebgfjmbf">Chrome Web Store</a>